GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 create.bat
 ```

-This will generate a "c:\code\chromium_git\chromium\src\cef\cef.sln" file that can be loaded in Visual Studio for debugging and compiling individual files.
+This will generate a "c:\code\chromium_git\chromium\src\out\Debug_GN_x86\cef.sln" file that can be loaded in Visual Studio for debugging and compiling individual files.
+Replace “x86” with “x64” in this path to work with the 64-bit build instead of the 32-bit build.
 Always use Ninja to build the complete project.
-Repeat this step if you change the project configuration or add/remove files in the GYP configuration.
+Repeat this step if you change the project configuration or add/remove files in the GN configuration (BUILD.gn file).

 8\.
 Create a Debug build of CEF/Chromium using Ninja.
+Replace “x86” with “x64” in the below example to generate a 64-bit build instead of a 32-bit build.
 Edit the CEF source code at "c:\code\chromium_git\chromium\src\cef" and repeat this step multiple times to perform incremental builds while developing.

 ```
 cd c:\code\chromium_git\chromium\src
-ninja -C out\Debug cefclient cefsimple cef_unittests
+ninja -C out\Debug_GN_x86 cefclient cefsimple cef_unittests
 ```

 9\.
 Run the resulting cefclient sample application.

 ```
 cd c:\code\chromium_git\chromium\src
-out\Debug\cefclient.exe
+out\Debug_GN_x86\cefclient.exe
 ```

 See the [Windows debugging guide](https://www.chromium.org/developers/how-tos/debugging-on-windows) for detailed debugging instructions.